smtifahim/TARA-Ontology-Repository/curated-data/readme.md

   - Source for standardized alphanumeric codes, phonetic Pinyin spellings, and names using traditional Chinese characters for standard acupoints, along with their surface-anatomy location descriptions on the human body.
 - *Chinese Acupuncture and Moxibustion*.
 Edited by C. Xinnong.
 Revised ed.
 Foreign Languages Press, Beijing, China, 1999.
 ISBN 978-7-119-01758-7.

+  * Source for Acupuncture Method, Vasculature, Innervation, and Indications.
   * Source for Extra Acupoints, including their standardized Pinyin spellings, synonymous alphanumeric codes, and surface-anatomy location descriptions on the human body.
   * Source for the standard nomenclature and classification of Special Points, as well as the classification schema for standard acupoints based on their Special Point roles.
 - *Acupuncture: A Comprehensive Text*.
 Shanghai College of Traditional Medicine.
 Chapter 8: Other New and Miscellaneous Acupuncture.
 Translated and edited by J. O'Connor and D. Bensky.
 Chicago: Eastland Press, 1981.